 Also look carefully at the nasal discharge to see if it is clear and watery, or if it is blood-streaked, bloody, or cloudy (contains mucus).
 Note if the discharge is from one or both nostrils.

 By paying attention to the above, you can have a better idea as to what causes your dog to have a runny nose.

 Common reasons that cause a dog to have a runny nose include:

 Allergies, such as seasonal pollen allergies, and canine atopy, can cause a dog’s nose to be runny.

 If your dog has a runny nose only seasonally (e.g. in spring or fall), and the nasal discharge is clear and watery, chances are he is suffering from seasonal pollen allergy.

 Dogs suffering from canine atopy can develop allergic rhinitis.
 Typically, the dog will suddenly start sneezing and have a runny nose with a clear watery discharge.
 Dogs with atopy also have very itchy skin, runny eyes, and sneezing.

 Rhinitis is a nasal infection, whereas sinusitis is a sinus infection.
 Both rhinitis and sinusitis cause symptoms such as sneezing, nasal discharge, gagging or retching from a postnasal drip.

 Allergic sinusitis or rhinitis may occur seasonally caused by pollen, but it may also be caused by something in the house.
-For examples, irritants such as cigarette smoke, house dust, mold, air freshener, etc. If your dog plays outside, he may be exposed to chemicals such as pesticides and herbicides.
+Some such irritants include cigarette smoke, house dust, mold, air freshener, etc. If your dog plays outside, he may be exposed to chemicals such as pesticides and herbicides.